 The California Club of San Francisco was once considered to fall into the second tier of San Francisco golf courses behind the likes of San Francisco Golf Club, Olympic Club or Cypress a couple of hours down the road.
 Originally laid out by Willie Locke, once construction began in 1924, A.V.
-Macan (Victoria Golf Club, Royal Colwood) came in to work on the course and is widely considered the architect of note.
+Macan (of Victoria Golf Club, Royal Colwood) came in to work on the course and is widely considered the architect of note.

 Then, in 1927, Alister MacKenzie was commissioned to redesign all of the bunkers.
 From that point on, the Cal Club’s reputation started to take off.
 Known for his exquisite skill set when it came to bunkering, MacKenzie’s touch brought life to the fairways of the Cal Club.

 Now, the Cal Club may very well be one of the best golf courses in America if not the world.

 The 6th hole is the first of what is a great collection of par-3s — a mid-length three shot hole with a green that falls away from the tee.
 The bunkers short tell golfers “don’t miss here,” but a closely shaved bank on the back of the green awaits those who go long.

 The 7th is another of the new Phillips holes and a stunner.
 A true cape hole with a hazard that comes into play from both the tee and on the approach, the peninsula like green location is gorgeous and the tee-shot tempts you to cut off more than you can chew.

 Kyle Phillips has done a wonderful job of restoring what was and is one of the best golf courses to be found anywhere.
 Width, beautiful bunkering, smart and strong routing, a spectacular property and bold greens all add up to one hec of a course — a remarkable example of golden age architecture.